 Viacom's patience with Google has finally run out, and the entertainment giant has filed a $1bn copyright infringement suit against Google.

 Research house IDC reckons the worldwide storage market reached $4.8bn last year - a six per cent growth on last year.

 NEC has announced the imminent arrival of its grid storage system which it claims will remove the need for planned downtime, amongst other things.
-Called the HYDRAstor NEC's platform promises easier management, "near limitless scalabilty", no bottlenecks, simple data migration and no doubt the moon on a sharp, pointy stick.

 How many times lately have you come across a column on Service Oriented Architecture (or SOA)?
 Or an article telling you that SOA is the next big thing?
 Or that SOA is the way we should all be building systems?